michaelwong3049/backlight-simulator/README.md

 https://youtu.be/4w1SsJwDAZY

 Here, it is evident that the color changes in the background aren't instantaneous, especially with only having 9 divisions/quadrants.
 This is due to the large amounts of computation required to average the colors out, as well as JavaScript being a single-threaded program.
-Next, we integrated parallelism/multithreading to offload computations to the GPU usgin WebGPU and WGSL... and the results are **beautiful**:
+Next, we integrated parallelism/multithreading to offload computations to the GPU usgin WebGPU and WGSL... and here are the results:

 https://youtu.be/NDz5VF0ayro